Nuvoton-Israel/igps-npcm8xx/README.md

 Nuvoton provides a pre-signed IGPS version for locked devices.
 Update* and Generate* are not possible, only programming.
 If user wishes to update uboot\bl31\bootblock they may still do so by replaceing the file in inputs folder and executing ReplaceComponent.bat

+### Signing options
+IGPS supports three modes for signing

+1. OpenSSL signatures:
+   IGPS contains a list of default OpenSSL keys.
+   If the user deletes a key, IGPS will re-generates a new random key using OpenSSL.
+   Then the keys are used for signing the image.

+2. HSM signatures:
+   IGPS can use pkcs11-tool to communicate with an external HSM element, like a NitroKey for example.
+   In this case, the private key is not accessible directly.
+It is kept on the HSM.
+   IGPS will use the HSM key to sign all images.

+3. Remote HSM:
+   This mode is used for HSM that is remote and inaccessible from IGPS.
+   The user is in charge to send the binary files (8 files end with _part_to_sign.bin) for signing in to an HSM.
+   Then user should load the signature files in DER format and public keys back to IGPS.
+   IGPS will embed the signature and the keys provided by the user.

+For all modes of signing:
+   Public keys are put in OTP file\KMT\SKMT depending on the key type.
+   Signatures are embedded into the flash image.

+   If other means of signing are required, please contact tali.perry@nuvoton.com Nuvoton recommends coordinating a bring-up test for customer HSM needs.

 ### Image programming:
 Connect a serial port (via COM port or USB to Serial) to Serial Interface 2